 This article serves as a beneficial guide discussing various underlying issues that could be causing frozen videos on your computer, mobile phone, or web camera.

-Videos might freeze due to a number of reasons that includes an outdated graphic card, lack of cooling systems, a hardware fault with the cooling system and not enough RAM.
+Videos might freeze for several reasons: an outdated graphic card, a lack of cooling systems, a hardware fault with the cooling system, and not enough RAM.
 Some of the causes for this are:

-Inevitably, no one actually likes to be interrupted while watching a video, a lot of the times while streaming online or on a media player, the video files freeze and keeps on pausing in between.
-Situations such as this can be extremely unpleasant which can also affect your viewing experience.
+Inevitably, no one likes to be interrupted while watching a video.
+Often, while streaming online or on a media player, the video files freeze and keeps on pausing in between.
+Situations such as this can be extremely unpleasant, which can also affect your viewing experience.

 First things first, you need to ensure that overheating is not the reason behind the freezing.
 To prevent overheating, you can ensure that your device has proper and has adequate ventilation.
-Also, we would suggest installing a new cooling system as the heat generated by the system adversely affects its functionality.
+We would also suggest installing a new cooling system as the heat generated by the system adversely affects its functionality.

-It could be that the media player on which you’re running the video could be outdated or you might be using old set of drivers.
-Adequate video card drivers are important for your efficient functioning of your operating system.
-Sometimes, video files look for a more up-to-date drivers, look up for the latest driver sets by following the below mentioned steps.
+It could be that the media player on which you're running the video could be outdated, or you might be using an old set of drivers.
+Adequate video card drivers are important for the efficient functioning of your operating system.
+Sometimes, video files look for more up-to-date drivers, look up for the latest driver sets by following the below-mentioned steps.